 When do children need to get the measles vaccine?

 The American Academy of Pediatrics (AAP), the Centers for Disease Control and Prevention, and the American Academy of Family Physicians all recommend children receive the measles, mumps and rubella (MMR) vaccine at age 12-15 months, and again at 4-6 years.
-Children can receive the second dose earlier as long as it is at least 28 days after the first dose.
+Children can receive the second dose earlier if it is at least 28 days after the first dose.

 There is a combination vaccine called MMRV that contains both chickenpox and MMR vaccines.
 MMRV is an option for some children 12 months through 12 years of age.